 Blood and urine samples will be collected throughout the study.
 These samples will be used for various tests.
 Some of the samples will be used for regular routine blood counts and blood chemistry, to monitor your general health.
-All these routine samples will be sent to Awanui or Canterbury Health Laboratories for testing and destroyed after 3 months by internationally accepted means.
+All these routine samples will be sent to Awanui Laboratories or Canterbury Health Laboratories for testing and destroyed after 3 months by internationally accepted means.

-All other study samples (pharmacokinetics and immunogenicity) will be sent to central laboratories Nuvisan GmbH (Neu-Ulm, Germany) and BioAgilytix Europe GmbH (Hamburg, Germany) for testing and destroyed after 5 years by internationally accepted means.
+All other study samples (pharmacokinetics and plasma metabolites) will be sent to a central laboratory Agilex Biolabs in Adelaide, Australia for testing and destroyed after 15 years by internationally accepted means.

-The maximum amount of blood collected from each participant during the study will be up to approximately 320 mL.
+The maximum amount of blood collected from each participant during the study will be up to approximately 190 mL.
 For comparison, a standard blood donation at a blood collection centre, is about 470 mL.
 Samples collected by NZCR will be identified by your study number, year of birth, initials, and sex, to allow study doctors to quickly respond to any abnormal results.
 Before the results of these tests are sent to the Sponsor, your identifiable information will be removed and replaced with a code.

-The proposed blood tests include a screening test for HIV and for viral Hepatitis B and C, as well as a TB.
-Signing the consent form means that you agree to have this testing performed.
+The proposed blood tests include a screening test for HIV and for viral Hepatitis B and C. Signing the consent form means that you agree to have this testing performed.
 It is important to understand that a positive screening test does not necessarily mean you have the disease.
-Should you receive a positive screening result for HIV, TB or either Hepatitis B or C, then the study doctors will provide initial counselling and medical advice and will assist in arranging any follow up tests that you require.
-HIV, Acute (newly diagnosed) Hepatitis B/C, and TB are all 'notifiable diseases', which means that it is required by law to notify government health authorities of any new cases.
+Should you receive a positive screening result for HIV or either Hepatitis B or C, then the study doctors will provide initial counselling and medical advice and will assist in arranging any follow up tests that you require.
+HIV, Acute (newly diagnosed) and Hepatitis B/C are all 'notifiable diseases', which means that it is required by law to notify government health authorities of any new cases.